 I would add one very important thing which is frequently overlooked in preparation lists: a two burner propane camping stove.
 There is nothing which will stress out kids -and adults, too, for that matter- more than several days of eating room temperature canned food, especially in the northern states in winter.
 A stove will also let you cook food which has to be cooked, like rice, potatoes or noodles.
 Hot food and drinks are really important physically and for morale, and you can have it for about $70, several fuel canisters included.

 For another ten or twenty bucks, get one with push button ignition, but store a box or two of matches in it just in case.
 Also, of course, several of the small propane canisters.
-You can currently get a two burner Coleman at Amazon (keywords: propane camp stove) for $49.88, free shipping if you have Amazon Prime.
+You can currently get a two burner Coleman at Amazon (keywords: propane camp stove ).

 You can shave five to ten dollars by getting a single burner stove, but unless storage space is really tight, the two burner versions are far superior for stability and ease of use.
 You do not want to tip over a pot of very hot food on yourself or a kid during an emergency.
 Get a two burner.
 Keep it simple: no need for the dual fuel models.
 We have a Coleman, and love it for camping three or four times a year.
 They are very easy to use.